 Who Is Chris Martin?

 Chris Martin is a British musician and the lead singer of the popular band Coldplay.
 He attended University College London, where he met Will Champion, Guy Berryman and Jonny Buckland, who would become his bandmates.
-With Martin as lead singer, rhythm guitarist and pianist, Coldplay's debut album, Parachutes, sold 5 million copies and won a Grammy.
-Martin married Gwyneth Paltrow in 2003.
-The couple separated in 2014.
+With Martin as lead singer, rhythm guitarist and pianist, Coldplay's debut album, Parachutes, topped the charts in the U.K. and won a Grammy Award.
+Martin is also known for his collaborations with artists like Jay-Z and Avicii.

 After continuing his studies at another independent school, Martin attended University College in London, where he graduated with a degree in Ancient World Studies.
 During the college's orientation week in 1996, he met guitarist Jonathan "Jonny" Buckland and the two decided to form a band, with the chosen name Pectoralz.
 By 1997, the band (renamed Starfish by this time) had recruited Guy Berryman on the bass and Will Champion on the drums.